-Des Moines Public Schools is considering a change in the bell times – or school hours – that we have.
-The plan would flip the current hours, meaning that elementary students begin the day a little earlier while middle and high school students would start a little later.
+Des Moines Public Schools is considering a change in the bell times – or school hours – at our schools.
+The proposed change would flip the current hours, meaning that elementary students begin the day earlier while middle and high school students would start a little later.

-As we share elsewhere on this web site, research points to how this change would actually help students as it better matches up with the sleep patterns of children at different ages.
+As is shared elsewhere on this web site, research points to how this change would actually help students as it better matches up with the sleep patterns of children at different ages.

 What would the actual hours for school be if the proposed plan is approved?
-The two graphics below show the current and proposed school hours for elementary, middle and high schools.
+The chart below shows the current and proposed school hours for elementary, middle and high schools.
 Please click on the graphic to open it in a larger window.

 As this plan is being considered there are several positive aspects to making this change.
 At the same time, the school district recognizes there are issues and concerns to be addressed.
-The chart below summarizes some of those presented at a recent School Board meeting.
-Be sure to visit the FAQ page for answers to questions you may have about this proposal.
-If you have an additional question or comment you would like to pass along, please click here.
+The chart below summarizes some of the pros and cons:

 |POSITIVE CHANGES||ISSUES TO ADDRESS|